brabect1/sta_basics_course/doc/sta_basics_course.rst

 The common library-level attributes are:

 - General library type attributes (e.g. ``technology``, ``delay_model``).
 - Units attributes: Define units associated with numeric literals.
+The same units then apply for SDC constraints.

   ::